Perret tower (Grenoble): Today

 The cardinal points on the top of the tower: visible here the N of North.

-In 1960, the tower was closed to the public due to its degradation.
-In 1998, it was officially declared to be a national heritage site.
-Currently, the top of the tower is illuminated during the winter and is used as a support for the fireworks of the 14th of July.
+In 1960 the tower was closed to the public owing to degradation.
+In 1998 it was officially declared a national heritage site.
+Currently the top of the tower is illuminated during the winter and is used as a support for fireworks on 14 July.

-No serious maintenance was made after the exhibition, and the tower degradation might become irreversible: iron frameworks are unsheathed or broken and oxidization of the iron framework leads the reinforced concrete to crumble.
-In 1951, a facade screed was made (not efficient for life span).
-In 2005, a study by Alain Tillier, chief architect of the national heritage sites, estimated the restoration cost at 4.5 million euros.
-No work was done, and the tower degradation got worse.
-In 2012, the Mouton study evaluated the cost at 6 million euros (inside and outside), of which 60% could be supported by a grant from the French government and from the local administrative department (Isère) because the tower is a national heritage site.
-In these studies, the restoration includes the reopening to public as well as an upgrade to security standards.
+No serious maintenance was carried out after the exhibition and the tower degradation might become irreversible: iron frameworks are unsheathed or broken and oxidization of the iron framework causes the reinforced concrete to crumble.
+In 1951 a façade screed was installed (not efficient for life span).
+In 2005 a study by Alain Tillier, chief architect of national heritage sites, estimated the restoration cost at 4.5 million euros.
+No work was done and the tower deteriorated further.
+In 2012 the Mouton study evaluated the cost at 6 million euros (inside and outside), of which 60% could be supported by a grant from the French government and from the département (Isère) because the tower is a national heritage site.
+In these studies the restoration includes the reopening to public as well as an upgrade to security standards.

-The 12 September 2013, the petition "Save the Perret tower" was introduced.
+On 12 September 2013 a "Save the Perret tower" petition was introduced.
 It got more than 500 signatures during the first week and some local newspapers publicized the information.

-The 6 February 2014, the organisation "Ensemble pour la Tour Perret" ("Together for the Perret tower") was created to promote protection and restoration of the Perret tower, to publicize its history and its heritage interest and to ensure and contribute to its promotion.
+On 6 February 2014 the organization Ensemble pour la Tour Perret (Together for the Perret tower) was set up to promote protection and restoration of the Perret tower, to publicize its history and its heritage and to ensure and contribute to its promotion.

-During the municipal elections in March 2014, some parties promised to act for the tower restoration: the list "Croire en Grenoble" (UMP, UDI, AEI), the list "Imagine Grenoble" (Modem), the list " Aimer Grenoble pour vous" (PS, PCF, Cap21, MRC, PRG, GE, GO Citoyenneté), and the list "Grenoble une ville pour tous" (EELV, PG, Les Alternatifs, GA, ADES, Réseau Citoyen).
+During the municipal elections in March 2014 some parties promised to support the restoration of the tower: the list "en Grenoble (UMP, UDI, AEI), the list "Imagine Grenoble" (Modem), the list " Aimer Grenoble pour vous" (PS, PCF, Cap21, MRC, PRG, GE, GO Citoyenneté), and the list "Grenoble une ville pour tous" (EELV, PG, Les Alternatifs, GA, ADES, Réseau Citoyen).

+On 6 June 2026 it was announced that the tower would reopen to the public on 10 July 2026.